Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 C1LorriesYesUp to 7,500kg + 750kg trailer

-C1+ECat C1 + trailerYesMax combined weight 12,000kg
+C1+ECat C1 + TrailerYesMax combined weight 12,000kg

 DBusYesTrailer up to 750kg

-D+ECat D + trailerYesN/A
+D+ECat D + TrailerYesNo upper weight limit

 D1MinibusYesLength max 8m, trailer max 750kg